syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 ### ItemBorderThickness

-You can customize the thickness of the `SfSegmentedItem` using `ItemBorderThickness` key.
+The SfSegmentedItem border thickness can be customized using `ItemBorderThickness` property.
 The default value is 0,0,1,0.
+Also item margin can be changed using the `ItemContainerStyle` property.

 {% tabs %}
 {% highlight xaml %}